FAQ

 The factory is happy to have PassageMaker involved as we help them communicate effectively with the buyer and offer advice on how to best service the customer.

-How can PassageMaker be of assistance if I already have a supply chain in China?
+How can PassageMaker be of assistance if I already have a China supply chain?

-PassageMaker can supplement a customer’s existing supply chain with quality control and assembly/packaging.
+PassageMaker can supplement a customer’s existing China supply chain with quality control, assembly and packaging.
 The customer may also find it beneficial for PassageMaker to identify price points from other suppliers for negotiation purposes with your current vendors.

 Why should I disclose my target price to PassageMaker during the supplier identification research?